Who can use this feature?

 - Nominate staff administrators and let other staff know.
 These are your staff than can invite clients (and other staff).
 It could be all of you or an assistant.
 Head to our Intro to Qwil as a Staff Admin to get started.

 - Invite all your clients to Qwil.
 This is simple to do by your staff administrators by following our guide.
 It is always the same process.
-Create a contact group (that is who clients can see in the contacts) with minimum one staff member.
-Then invite a client with email and mobile number and put them in their contact group.
+Create a contact book (that is who clients can see in the contacts) with minimum one staff member.
+Then invite a client with email and mobile number and put them in their contact book.

 - Engage with your clients as soon as they are on board.
 A staff connected to a client will receive a notification via the Butler when their client has joined.
 This is a prompt to engage, to talk about Qwil, but also to service them.
 This is not normal banking technology, clients will find this fun.